Boston Museums and Galleries

 1 Science Park, West End

 You’ll find the city’s epic science museum located on the stretch of Boston that connects Cambridge to the West End.
-Permanent, family-friendly exhibits include a tropical world butterfly garden; a hands-on Discovery Center (complete with an engineering-focused experiment station); a park simulation set-up (that lets kids move while teaching about motion, mechanics, and math); and an Apollo module that you can climb inside—and then watch the first moon landing from the cockpit seats.
+Permanent, family-friendly exhibits include a tropical world butterfly garden; a hands-on discovery center (complete with an engineering-focused experiment station); a park simulation setup that lets kids move while teaching them about motion, mechanics, and math; and an Apollo module that you can climb inside—and then watch the first moon landing from the cockpit seats.

 USS Constitution Museum

 The USS Constitution was commissioned and named by George Washington back in 1797; at the time, it was a capital ship (aka one of the navy’s most important warships).
 The Constitution gained her nickname, Old Ironsides, during the War of 1812, when the ship defeated more than five British warships.
 After that victory, she became a darling of the public, who fought hard to save her from scrapping and devoted a museum to her history.
 Today, the ship, which is technically still fully commissioned by the navy, is actually being restored in dry docks, which are open to the public.
 When it’s not being restored, its permanent home is at Pier 1 at Charlestown Navy Yard, where it can be boarded and explored by visitors to the museum.
 If you must see ships in the water before Old Ironsides’ makeover is finished, check out the Boston Tea Party Museum’s ingenious replicas at the seaport.